 Using Geofencing Marketing For Retargeting Purposes

-Of course our favorite, geofencing marketing is actually a form of retargeting.
-It is the equivalent of site retargeting, except you’re doing it in the physical world.
+Of course, our favorite, geofencing marketing, is actually a form of retargeting.
+It is the equivalent of website retargeting, except you’re doing it in the physical world.
 Geofencing marketing allows organizations to target people based on their physical activities and the places they go.

-So similar to someone visiting a website and leaving, geofencing allows you to target someone who visits a very specific physical location and then serving ads that person on mobile, tablet, and sometimes desktop devices.
+So similar to someone visiting a website and leaving, geofencing allows you to target someone who visits a specific physical location and then serve ads to a person on mobile, tablet, and sometimes desktop devices.
 Some of those locations can include:

-These ads can be delivered across millions of websites and mobile apps including angry birds, words with friends, the weather channel, huffington post, etc….
-The same mobile apps and websites that work with traditional site retargeting.
+These ads can be delivered across millions of websites and mobile apps, including Angry Birds, Words With Friends, The Weather Channel, Huffington Post, etc… The same mobile apps and websites work with traditional website retargeting.

 And with geofencing marketing, you can leverage static display banner ads, pre roll video ads, and even Over The Top (OTT) TV advertising, otherwise known as Connected TV Advertising.